mannd/QTc/README.markdown

 		pod 'QTc'
 	end

 The QTc framework is available at cocoapods.org.
 Inserting `pod 'QTc'` into your Podfile as above will use the version of QTc at cocoapods.org.
-If you wish the latest version use the `pod 'QTc', :git => 'https://github.com/mannd/QTc.git', :branch => 'master'` line instead.
+If you wish to use the latest version use the `pod 'QTc', :git => 'https://github.com/mannd/QTc.git', :branch => 'master'` line instead.
 The QTc framework as of version 3.3 uses Swift 4.2.
 For more details visit [cocoapods.org](https://cocoapods.org).

 Install the pod by running from the command line within your project directory: